Kenny-Jolley/LAMMPS_UTILITIES/README.md

 # LAMMPS_UTILITIES
-A collection of utility scripts for lammps.
+A collection of standalone utility scripts for lammps.
+This includes lattice generators, lattice converters and example lammps input scripts.

 ## Requirements

 This code requires [Python](http://www.python.org) to run.
-Currently Python 2.7, 3.5+ should work.
+Currently Python 3.5+ should work, but I have only tested on version 3.8.

 ## Installation